 Cut the cabbage in half, and then cut two little V’s, just a few inches deep, on either side of the core in order to remove it - kind of like you’d do with an apple or tomato.

-Chop your cabbage into small pieces ore shave it on a Mandoline or cabbage shredder.
+Chop the cabbage into small pieces ore shave it on a mandoline or cabbage shredder.